A Step-By-Step Guide to Safely Pack Your Electronics for a Move

 The first step to any successful move is to gather helpful materials.
 To ensure all your belongings make it to your new home or office safely, you will want plenty of protective supplies.
 Properly securing your computer console for a move is much less expensive than having to replace it.

 - Strong packing tape

 When moving electronic devices, it is best practice to repack them in their original packaging.
-The manufacturer will have pre-shaped protective materials in the original boxes that are ideal for storing your items during a move.
+The manufacturer will have pre-shaped protective materials in the original boxes that are ideal for packing and storing your electronic items during a move.

 If you no longer have the packaging, take extra care in protecting the corners, screens, and internal mechanism before putting the device in a secure box.

 3. CONSULT THE USER GUIDE FOR PACKING AND MOVING INSTRUCTION

 The best way to prepare your devices for a move is to review the manufacturer’s guide.
 This will outline any special steps you may need to take to prepare it to be moved or stored.
 Most guides are available online through the manufacturer’s website.

 4. UNPLUG ELECTRONICS 24 HOURS BEFORE PACKING OR MOVING

 It is important to ensure your electronics are cool enough to be transported without causing internal damage.
 To do this, simply unplug any device at least 24 hours before packing, moving, or storing it.
 This will also help reduce the risk of static electricity which could result in a nasty shock and cause unnecessary damage.

 5. REMOVE BATTERIES